drewdiver/zenburn-bbedit/README.md

 # Zenburn for BBEdit

-This is an adaptation of Jani Nurminen’s [Zenburn](http://kippura.org/zenburnpage/) color scheme for BBEdit.
-It looks best in when dark mode is enabled in macOS.
+This is an adaptation of Jani Nurminen’s [Zenburn](http://kippura.org/zenburnpage/) color scheme for BBEdit, It looks best when dark mode is enabled.

 ## Installation